As you get older it is thought your arteries naturally begin to harden and narrow, leading to atherosclerosis.

 High blood pressure

 If you have high blood pressure (hypertension) it will damage your arteries in the same way as cigarette smoke.
-Your arteries were designed to pump blood at a certain pressure.
+Your arteries are designed to pump blood at a certain pressure.
 If that pressure is exceeded, the walls of the arteries will be damaged.
 High blood pressure can be caused by:

 - being overweight